top of page

 • cindyherrmedders

-• 3 min read
+• 4 min read

 The ACE Basin in South Carolina stands as one of the most significant estuarine systems on the East Coast of the United States.
-Covering nearly 350,000 acres, this unique area includes the Ashepoo, Combahee, and Edisto Rivers, which give the basin its name.
+Covering more than 1 million acres, this unique area includes the Ashepoo, Combahee, and Edisto Rivers, which give the basin its name.
 The ACE Basin supports a rich diversity of wildlife, provides critical habitats, and offers recreational opportunities that benefit local communities and visitors alike.
 Yet, this natural treasure faces ongoing threats from development, pollution, and climate change.
 Conservation efforts in the ACE Basin are essential to protect its ecological integrity and ensure its benefits continue for future generations.

 Why the ACE Basin Matters